 03 of 07

-A massive and rather legendary GLBT nightclub in the downtown Minneapolis theater and nightclub district, the Gay 90's (408 Hennepin Ave., 612-333-7755) has become known over the years for its three floors of queer entertainment, from drag shows to go-go strippers to DJ dancing.
-The club packs them in on weekends, and draws a genuine mix of patrons - gays, straights, women, men, young, old, and all races.
-Be warned: the Adonis Men strip review is a big hit not only with men who like men but also giggling bachlorette parties.
+A massive and rather legendary GLBT nightclub in the downtown Minneapolis theater and nightclub district, the Gay 90's (408 Hennepin Ave.) has become known over the years for its three floors of queer entertainment, from drag shows to go-go strippers to DJ dancing.
+The club packs them in on weekends and draws a genuine mix of patrons - gays, straights, women, men, young, old, and all races.
+Be warned: The Adonis Men strip review is a big hit not only with men who like men but also giggling bachelorette parties.

 04 of 07

 What had been a fairly skeevy cruise bar back in the day, the happily unpretentious 19 Bar (19 W. 15th St.) is today a terrific neighborhood hangout - perfect for a game of pool or darts, getting to know locals (it's in the charming Loring Park neighborhood), taking a break from business (it's a block from the convention center and a short taxi ride south of downtown), or relaxing with a drink on the covered patio.
 Another fine attribute: the eclectic jukebox.
 The welcoming staff and no-attitude vibe makes 19 Bar popular with gay guys (and more than a few lesbians) of all ages.Continue to 5 of 7 below.

 05 of 07